Are you frustrated with the challenge of helping students with Executive Functioning (EF) deficits and ADHD?

-This class is wonderful!
+The Building Executive Function Skills in the Classroom course is wonderful!
 I think the term I've used is "game changer" with district administration.
 You've done such a great job taking the incredibly complex world of neuroscience and making it accessible and practical for us all.

 The recordings for this course will be available for one year from the start date of the course.